kgrgreer/foam3/nanopay/src/net/nanopay/security/README.md

 ### Usage

-The RandomNonceDAO extends ProxyDAO so all that is required is to provide a delegate.
-By default the property that is set is `id`.
+The RandomNonceDAO extends ProxyDAO.
+All that is required is a delegate.
+By default, the property that is set with random bits is the `id` property.

 ```
 // set up delegate
 foam.core.X x = foam.core.EmptyX.instance();
+foam.core.ClassInfo of = foam.nanos.auth.User.getOwnClassInfo();
-foam.dao.DAO delegate = new foam.dao.MDAO(foam.nanos.auth.User.getOwnClassInfo());
+foam.dao.DAO delegate = new foam.dao.MDAO(of);

 // usage with default settings
 new net.nanopay.security.RandomNonceDAO.Builder(x)